uliska/scheme-book/scheme/expressions.md

 factoring out functionality in procedures this is done, but not through explicitly *calling* them but through expressions that implicitly invoke them, as we have discussed in this chapter.
-Of course users can define their own procedures, which will be coverd later.
+Of course users can define their own procedures, which will be covered later.
 But any procedure can be understood as a single expression that - again - *evaluates* to its “result”.